David M. O'Connell

-David Michael O'Connell (born April 21, 1955) is an American Catholic prelate who has served as Bishop of Trenton in New Jersey since 2010.
-He is a member of the Congregation of the Mission (the Vincentians) and a past president of the Catholic University of America (CUA).
+David Michael O'Connell (born April 21, 1955) is an American Catholic prelate who has served as Bishop of Trenton since 2010.
+He is a member of the Congregation of the Mission and a past president of the Catholic University of America (CUA).

 Biography

 Early life and education

 David O'Connell was born on April 21, 1955, in Philadelphia, Pennsylvania, one of the four sons of Arthur J. and June O'Connell.
 He was raised in nearby Langhorne, Pennsylvania.
 Feeling drawn at an early age to the Catholic priesthood, he attended St. Joseph Preparatory High School in Princeton, New Jersey.

 After graduating from high school, O'Connell entered Niagara University in Lewiston, New York.
 He received a Bachelor of Arts in philosophy from Niagara in 1978.
 He continued his studies for the priesthood at Mary Immaculate Seminary in Northampton, Pennsylvania, where he earned a Master of Divinity in 1981 and a Master of Theology in moral theology in 1983.